 Delegation is not ownership nor property

 There is no notion of property/ownership as far as a domain name is concerned.
 It is rather to be seen as a sub-delegation, and the sub-delegated entity is supposed to manage it in compliance with the RFC's and with the usual rules applicable to such a sub-delegation.
 Reselling of the domain is a matter that DNSAfrica does not handle directly.
-It is an agreement between the seller and the buyer, and we only provide tools for changing admin/billing contact whois.
+It is a private agreement between two parties, and we only provide tools for changing admin/billing contact whois.

 DNSAfrica will do its best to ensure that second-level domains are run in a fair way.
 DNSAfrica may delete a domain name without compensation, should the domain be run in an inappropriate manner or become restricted or undesirable.